isomerpages/imda-tradetrust/_about/Legality Guide.md

 MLETR and the principles on which it is based.
 It is recommended that professional advice be sought on choice of governing law in regards to electronic transferable records.</p>
-<p>It is recommended to check for any exclusion to certain types of legal
-instruments under your choice of governing law.</p>
 <p>The adoption of TradeTrust, would allow you to to easily create and manage
 MLETR-compliant electronic transferable records that satisfy relevant statutory laws, providing greater certainty to businesses and removing one barrier